This PHP error indicates that a time string indicating a date and time couldn't be parsed. A common reason for this in OP5 Monitor is that the

 date_format setting in

-naemon.cfg unless you have very good reasons to do so, and know that it may break reports.
+naemon.cfg unless you have very good reason to do so, and know that it may break reports.